truth table: test_truth_table_tests

 AssertionError: False is not true

-• I change the return statement to see the difference between the input and what the test expects
+• I change the return statement to see the difference between the input and what the assertion expects, remember the identity_function?

 AssertionError: True is not false